danilopereira/bikonnect-platform/README.md

 # BIKONNECT PLATFORM

  This is the backend side for the bike locker developed to the Bikonnect project.
-The main responsibility of this project is configure and handle any heavy process and data send by each bike locker connected.
+The main responsibility of this project is configure and handle any heavy process and data send by each bike locker connected to the platform.

 ## Stack
 This project have been built with: